Information for Sponsors

 Job shadows are typically short in duration ranging from 4 to 16 hours.
 Longer observations can occur at the discretion of the sponsor.
 Individuals who seek out job shadow opportunities are often students looking to gain better understanding of a certain health care profession or to fulfill an application requirement for a specific health care program.

 At Ascension WI, job shadows are permitted so long as the observer meets the outlined requirements.
 Those seeking an observation experience must first find their own sponsor – resources related to finding a sponsor can be found on the Finding a Sponsor page.
-Once the observer has identified a sponsor they will submit an application.
-A member of the Ascension WI team will reach out to the listed sponsor to confirm they have agreed to the job shadow experience.
+Once the observer has identified a sponsor they will complete and submit an application.
 The sponsor and observer will work directly to arrange the date, time, and other details of the observation.

 Job shadowing is an important tool for health care career exploration and is vital for pipeline development.
 To ensure you are providing a quality experience for observers, consider these tips: